bryan-l-serrano/c-learn/README.md

-# c-learnThese are excercises out of the book
+# Learning C
-"The C Programming Language" second edition
+These are solutions to the excercises from the book "The C Programming Language" second edition